-Inflow concentrations of total phosphorus to the Everglades National Park through Taylor Slough and the Coastal Basins are compared to the 11 ppb limit at the end of water years from 1999 through 2002 using data from both the old (S175, S332, S18C) and new (S174, S332D, S18C) combinations of structures (Figure 6A).
-The bars in Figure 6A represent the flow-weighted mean total phosphorus concentrations from S332, S175 and S18C for water years 1989 In water year 2003, flows through S332 and S175 were through 2002. intermittent.
-Flow through S332 totaled 97.64 cfs with 92.2 cfs pumped in December 2002.
-Flow through S175 totaled 467.8 cfs with 464.13 cfs passing through the structure in February 2003.
-Consequently, no flow-weighted mean total phosphorus was calculated for Water Year 2003 using the S332, S175 and S18C structures.
-The diamond point values for water years 1999 through 2003 represent the flow-weighted mean total phosphorus concentrations for S174, S332D and S18C.
+Inflow concentrations of total phosphorus to the Everglades National Park through Taylor Slough and the Coastal Basins are compared to the 11 ppb limit at the end of each water year using data from both the old (S175, S332, S18C) and new (S174, S332D, S18C) combinations of structures (Figure 6A).
+The bars in Figure 6A represent the flow-weighted mean total phosphorus concentrations from S332, S175 and S18C for water years 1989 through 2002.
+The diamond point values for water years 1999 through 2002 represent the new combination of structures.
 Figure 6B presents the 12-month moving average and individual sampling event flow-weighted mean total phosphorus concentrations at the S174, S332D and S18C structures.